 The Figure and Portrait; a Modern Approach to Classical Drawing

-This class explores beautiful master drawing techniques and the artists that used them.
-Using both authentic and contemporary materials, students study artists from Michelangelo to Ingres in order to develop a deeper understanding of the richness and power of their methods and materials.
-The fall and spring classes focus on red chalk, pencil, and silverpoint, while the winter class focuses on charcoal, pastel, and watercolor.
-Model fees are extra.
+This class explores beautiful master drawing techniques and the artists who used them.
+Using both authentic and contemporary materials, students study artists from Michelangelo to Ingress, in order to develop a deeper understanding of the richness and power of their methods and materials.
+The Fall and Spring classes focus on red chalk, pencil and silverpoint, while the Winter class focuses on charcoal, pastel and watercolor.
+Any model fees are extra.
 Students need to purchase supplies for this class.
-A list of recommended supplies is available in the School Store (see below).
+A list of recommended supplies must be picked up from the School Store located in room 217 of the Torpedo Factory (see below).

 FRIDAY EVENING CLASS